camunda/camunda-docs/docs/product-manuals/clients/cli-client/get-started.md

     Partition 2 : Leader
 ```

-## Advanced Workflow
+## Advanced workflow

 Use [this workflow model](./assets/gettingstarted_quickstart_advanced.bpmn) for the tutorial.

 ![processId](./assets/zeebe-modeler-advanced-process-id.png)

-This workflow includes a Service Task and an XOR Gateway.
-Select the Service Task and fill in the properties.
-Set the task-type to 'test-worker'.
+This workflow includes a service task and an XOR gateway.
+Select the service task and fill in the properties.
+Set the **Type** to `test-worker`.

 ![workflow](./assets/zeebe-modeler-advanced.png)

 The worker will return a JSON object as a result, which is used to decide which path to take.
 Now, we can use the JSON object to route your process by filling in the condition expression on the two sequence flows after the XOR gateway.

-Use the following expression for the "Pong" sequence flow:
+Use the following conditional expression for the "Pong" sequence flow:

 ```bash
 =return="Pong"
 ```

-And for the Else Sequence flow:
+And for the else sequence flow:

 ```bash
 =return!="Pong"